rpmuller/ePubs/WP1.md

 is the soul.
 Atoms, by collision, produce vortices, which generate bodies and ultimately worlds.[^42] There are many worlds, some growing, some decaying; some may have no sun or moon, some several.
-Every world has a Ixrtfinning and an end.
+Every world has a beginning and an end.
 A world may be destroyed by collision with a larger world.
 This cosmology may be summarized in Shelley's
 words: